antononcube/Raku-ML-TriesWithFrequencies/README-work.md

      - See [AAp6].

   - [ ] TODO Make a C or C++ implementation and hook it up to Raku.

+- [X] DONE Program a trie-form visualization that is "wide", i.e. places the children nodes horizontally.

+     - Using "Pretty::Table".
+     - Using the function `to-pretty-table` of "Data::Reshapers".
+(Also based on "Pretty::Table".)

 - [ ] TODO Document examples of doing Trie-based text mining or data-mining.

-- [ ] TODO Program a trie-form visualization that is "wide", i.e. places the children nodes horizontally.

 ------